jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

 ## Multi Input

-The `MultiInputAdapter` supports Automatic input format detection.

-Sometimes you want to deploy a single model with multiple different input adapters.
-You could create a copy of the model, change the input adapter, and deploy multiple copies.
-However, we can also use a `MultiInputAdapter` to handle various input formats with a single model.
+The `MultiInputAdapter` supports automatic input format detection.
+To deploy a single model with **multiple different input adapters**, use a `MultiInputAdapter`to handle various input formats with a single model.

 ```
 from frogml.sdk.model.adapters import DefaultOutputAdapter, DataFrameInputAdapter, ImageInputAdapter, MultiInputAdapter